 - All of our work is underpinned by appropriate safeguarding

-- We help to create opportunities for young people to participate in regular sport and/or physical activity.
+- We help to create opportunities for young people to participate in regular movement, physical activity and sport.
 In particular activities that are aligned to achieving the Chief Medical Officer’s recommendation of delivering moderate to vigorous intensity physical activity.

 - We are led by young people where possible, including involving young people in decisions and design, thus creating greater participant satisfaction